- GRA 6231

-The implementation of an organisation strategy always faces different risks.
-Therefore, it is essential for financial professionals to have the skills to identify, evaluate and manage various risks that could adversely affect the implementation of the organisation’s strategy.
-This course provides the students with the competences required to identify, analyse, evaluate and manage risks as well as developing techniques, processes and internal control systems to manage the risks associated with both operations, cash flows and capital investment decisions.
-This course follows closely the syllabus of the Risk Management P3 module of the CIMA professional qualification.
+An organization always faces various risks.
+It is essential for financial professionals and managers to have the skills to identify, evaluate and manage various risks that could adversely affect the organization.
+This course provides the students with the competences required to identify, analyze, evaluate and manage risks as well as developing techniques, processes and internal control systems to manage the risks associated with both operations, cash flows and capital investment decisions.

 Topics covered include: